General Grading Information

 - All players from the age of 11 years are graded on ability only.
 Friendship groups, car pooling and coaching requests are not taken into account.

-- Players nominate two preferred positions when registering with club.
+- Players nominate two preferred positions when registering with the club.

 - Coaches feedback is used from previous season to ‘paper grade’ players for the forthcoming grading trials.
 In the first instance, players are assessed on their play on the day unless there are mitigating circumstances (e.g. injury, illness) which must be reported to the grading convenor who will then advise the graders.
 If two players are being considered for the same position/same division then their paper grading from the previous season is incorporated into the final decision on their team placement.